shinshin86/neverchange/README.md

 * Firefox
 * ~~Safari~~ (https://github.com/shinshin86/neverchange/issues/6)

-## You want to host on GitHub Pages
+## You want to host on GitHub Pages and Netlify
-If you want to host on GitHub Pages, you will need [coi-serviceworker.js](https://github.com/gzuidhof/coi-serviceworker).
+If you want to host on GitHub Pages and Netlify, you will need [coi-serviceworker.js](https://github.com/gzuidhof/coi-serviceworker).
 Also, Safari does not function properly in this case.
 Refer to the following issue for more details.
 https://github.com/shinshin86/neverchange/issues/6